 The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act, also known as the Clery Act, requires institutions of higher education to comply with certain campus and security-related requirements as a condition of participating in the Federal student financial aid programs authorized by Title IV of the Higher Education Act.
 The Clery Act requires publication of an Annual Security Report for each campus of an eligible institution.
+With the addition of "The Harbour" residential facilities at Orange Coast College, this year's report includes a Fire Safey Report.

-Coast Community College District has elected to combine all Annual Security Reports into a single publication for the benefit of our students and employees.
+Coast Community College District has elected to combine all Annual Security Reports along with the Orange Coast College's Fire Safety report into a single publication for the benefit of our students and employees.
 As such, all policy statements contained in this report apply to all campuses unless otherwise indicated.
 This publication will refer to "Coast Community College District" or "the District" when referring to all institutions.
 Where differences among institutions or campuses exist, the specific differences will be identified by the institution and/or campus names.